artman325/ControlContract/README.md

 # Lifecycle
-* deploy ControlContract wwith address of community contract
+* deploy ControlContract with address of community contract
 * for example we want to execute transaction that mint 10 ERC20 tokens to `<address 1>` for example `0xea674fdde714fd979de3edf0f56aa9716b898ec8`.
     * allow <address 2> with "role2" to invoke such transactions calling method `allowInvoked` with params: roleName = 'role2'